Base32 Encoder/Decoder

 - Mock Data:Generate Base32 test data for development workflows.

-- Debugging:Decode Base32 strings to inspect their content.
+- Debugging:Decode Base32 strings to inspect their content using Decode mode.

-- Format Conversion:Convert between different Base32 variants for compatibility testing.
+- Format Conversion:Compare different Base32 variants side by side.

 📚 Step-by-Step Tutorial